MatthewBieda/CS50-Web-Capstone-Project/README.md

 boilerplate code in my views.
 This requires a stronger understanding of Django and abstraction than sticking to the function-based views used in the course but it does makes your code much nicer to read for yourself and other developers.
 I also included a subtle background, a personal reading list for every user and the ability to live edit your own comments.
 The superuser (myself) also has the ability to create posts, also using the admin panel I have full access to the entire database.
-However I didn't to expose all this functionality via the API, to ensure I don't accidentally delete one of my posts for instance.
+However I didn't want to expose all this functionality via the API, to ensure I don't accidentally delete one of my posts for instance.
 Since it is long-form content is it pre-edited and shouldn't require updating.
 Users are free to leave comments on my articles, and edit them if they want, but I reserve the ability to remove them.